The Hospice UK Garden of Compassion

 Garden Rehoming

-The garden is being relocated to IQL Stratford in East London, as a teaching garden and long-term opportunity for insect study.
+The garden has been relocated to Stratford Cross in East London, as a teaching garden and long-term opportunity for insect study.
 The RES will partner with schools and universities to provide regular insect science activities and will use the garden as a basis for urban insect study.
 It will help bring insect science to a wider audience, encouraging the study of insects in our changing climate and a better understanding of the role they play in our ecosystems.

 The Myeloma UK - 'A Life Worth Living' Garden